 9.10.k.
-To demonstrate continuous compliance with the nitrogen oxides emissions limit, a facility may substitute use of a CEMS for the nitrogen oxides annual performance test to demonstrate compliance with the nitrogen oxides emissions limits.
+To demonstrate initial and continuous compliance with the nitrogen oxides emissions limit, a facility may substitute use of a CEMS for the nitrogen oxides initial and annual performance test to demonstrate compliance with the nitrogen oxides emissions limits.
+For units equipped with a nitrogen oxides CEMS, the owner or operator is not required to monitor the charge rate, secondary chamber temperature and reagent flow for selective noncatalytic reduction.
+The owner or operator shall:

 9.10.k.1.
-Install, calibrate, maintain and operate a CEMS for measuring nitrogen oxides emissions discharged to the atmosphere and record the output of the system.
-The requirements under Performance Specification 2 of Appendix B of 40 CFR Part 60, the Quality Assurance Procedure 1 of Appendix F of 40 CFR Part 60 and the procedures under 40 CFR §60.13 shall be followed for installation, evaluation and operation of the CEMS.
+Install, calibrate, maintain, and operate a CEMS for measuring nitrogen oxides emissions discharged to the atmosphere and record the output of the system.
+The owner or operator shall follow the requirements under performance specification 2 of appendix B of 40CFR60, the Quality Assurance Procedure 1 of appendix F of 40CFR60, and the procedures under 40 CFR § 60.13 for installation, evaluation, and operation of the CEMS.